ie3-institute/simona/docs/readthedocs/models/load_model.md

 Assignment of season and day type are described at page 4 of the source PDF.

-**Leap years** do not have any significant influence on load profiles and thus do not receive and special treatment.
+**Leap years** do not have any significant influence on load profiles and thus do not receive any special treatment.

 **Holidays** should normally be treated as Sundays, Christmas Eve and New Year\'s Eve as Saturdays.
 Holidays are currently not implemented for profile types in SIMONA.